-Schools across Basildon are keen to work together in partnership under the direction of a ‘hub’ to further improve provision and outcomes for all pupils.
+Schools across Basildon are working together in partnership under the direction of a ‘hub’ to further improve provision and outcomes for all pupils.

 The expansion of the Lee Chapel Multi-Academy Trust is key to this outcome.
 The re-structuring of Lee Chapel MAT will enable Members and Trustees to hold an overview of the strengths, capabilities and areas for development for each of schools within the MAT.
-Alongside this there would need to be an equally robust and up to date overview of the improvement targets schools are working on and need support with.
+Alongside this, there is an equally robust and up to date overview of the improvement targets schools are working on and need support with.

 Lee Chapel is already an ‘Outstanding’ National Support and Teaching School, led by a National Leader of Education, and has teams of Specialist Leaders of Education who have a long track record of providing targeted and effective support to schools across Basildon.
 The recent increase in the school’s roll (to four forms of entry) has enabled the school to further increase its middle and senior leadership capacity making us well placed to work with and support partner schools within the MAT.

-Under the Lee Chapel Multi-Academy Trust, each school with the same shared vision that provision and pupil outcomes in all five schools will be judged to be ‘Outstanding’ by 2019.
+Under the Lee Chapel Multi-Academy Trust, each school with the same shared vision that provision and pupil outcomes in all six schools will be judged to be ‘Outstanding’.

 The Lee Chapel Multi Academy Trust is the statutory body for all the schools in the Multi-Academy Trust.
 The Secretary of State for Education has entered into an agreement with the Lee Chapel Multi Academy Trust to run the schools in the Trust and therefore the Multi-Academy Trust Board is responsible for the standards and operation of all schools in the Trust.

 The identified strengths across the locality schools have been matched with areas for development.
-Identified CPD will be shared across schools.
-As a result we would then be in the position to build a portfolio of expertise and CPD and co-ordinate the capacity to allow for delivery of it from any school to another.
-An open forum, where schools could present innovative ideas or developments to others, would create opportunities to share and develop best practice and school improvement.
+Identified CPD is shared collaboratively across schools.
+As a result, we are in the position to build a portfolio of expertise and CPD and co-ordinate the capacity to allow for delivery of it from any school to another.
+An open forum, where schools present innovative ideas or developments to others, creates opportunities to share and develop best practice and school improvement in our Trust.